 For example, a person in the US may not be able to get pricing information from an Australian website due to geographical blocking.
 To bypass this restriction, you could use an Australian proxy to get still the information you want.

 Gathering information using proxies

-To gather data online, you would have to keep visiting the websites of your competitors very often.
+To gather data online, you would have to keep visiting your competitors’ websites very often.
 If your competitor gets suspicious, you could be banned from their website.
 This can prevent you from gathering the data you need for your business strategies.

 This is a common occurrence which is why data mining uses proxies.
 There are many benefits to using a proxy.